 One of our first steps in assisting you with your IP strategy will be to analyze your organization and the environment in which you operate.
-For instance, if you are a research organization you may be experiencing issues with the researchers’ desire to publish.
-The culture may be partial toward science rather than business growth with many activities revolving around research contracts.
-The ownership of the resulting IP is often very ambiguous.
+For instance, if you are a research organization, you may be experiencing issues with the researchers’ desire to publish.
+Your company’s culture may be partial toward science rather than business growth, with many activities revolving around research contracts, rather than business development.
+The ownership of the resulting IP is often very ambiguous and requires detailed considerations.

 Larger corporations often have greater difficulty managing IP.
 It is important to have an IP strategy with policies that spell out management responsibilities.
 The policies need to be communicated throughout the organization to establish a coherent approach to IP issues.